ibm-cloud-docs/openwhisk/openwhisk_actions.md

 Find out more about parameters in the [Working with parameters](./parameters.html) topic.

-### Packaging an Action as a Swift executable
+### Packaging an action as a Swift executable
 {: #packaging-an-action-as-a-swift-executable}

 When you create an OpenWhisk Swift action with a Swift source file, it has to be compiled into a binary before the action is run.
 Once done, subsequent calls to the action are much faster until the container holding your action is purged.
 This delay is known as the cold-start delay.

 To avoid the cold-start delay, you can compile your Swift file into a binary and then upload to OpenWhisk in a zip file.
 As you need the OpenWhisk scaffolding, the easiest way to create the binary is to build it within the same environment as it will be run in.

-### Using a script to build Swift packaged Action
+### Using a script to build Swift packaged action

-You can use a script to automate the packaging of the Action.
+You can use a script to automate the packaging of the action.
 Create a script file named `compile.sh` using the following sample code.
 ```bash
 #!/bin/bash
 set -ex